 - <p> – prints only the line containing the search pattern.

 - <w> – To edit the original file, you may use option <i>.
 But, in case you want to write the output to another file, keeping the original file intact, you can use option <w>.
 Using redirection operators (> or >>) is another way.

 2. Using vi editor.

 vi also has powerful search and replace capabilities.
-For searching any string in a file, just type a colon (:), “s”, forward slash (/) and the search string in the command mode of the vi editor.
+To search any string in a file, just type a colon (:), “s”, forward slash (/), and the search string in the command mode of the vi editor.
 What we type will appear on the bottom line of the display screen.

 On pressing ENTER, the area containing the matching text will get highlighted, if it exists.

 The formal syntax for searching is:

 The syntax for replacing one string with another string in the current line is: